Thriving in a Health Attention Economy: Health from First Principles

 Teaching can create endless “shoulds.”
 A client follows every framework yet still feels hollow.
 They act from compliance, not desire.

 Presence restores desire.
 The practitioner holds the silence long enough for the real question to surface: “What do I want here?”
-The answer carries more weight than any instruction.
+The answer, if not the question, carries more weight than any instruction.

 Presence is not a single technique.
-It is the stance that lets every method work—the balance between reflection and teaching.
+It’s the stance that lets every method work: the balance between reflection and teaching.
 Not teaching-first.
 Not teaching-never.
 Teaching only when the client’s system is ready to receive, not when the practitioner feels compelled to give.

 These principles do more than improve symptoms.
-They restore embodied literacy: the ability to sense, interpret, and respond without external permission.
+They restore something most people forgot they lost: the ability to sense what’s happening, interpret it without help, and respond without permission.

 The body hasn’t forgotten.
 The client hasn’t failed.
-The system just got too noisy to hear what’s already known.
+The system just got too noisy to hear what was already known.